marcmodin/terramate-workshop/docs/part-three.md

 #### Boostrap Remote State

-You will need to have remote-state s3 backend to be able to run terraform commands.
-The stack located in `live/prod/account-a/boostrap` generates the module code that you can deploy (remember to change the account_id)
+You will need to have remote-state s3 backend to be able to run terraform commands with a remote-backend configuration.

+The stack located in `live/prod/account-a/boostrap` generates the module code that you can deploy (remember to change the account_id).

-Here we use an experimental feature called `tmgen` (well, not so experimental anymore!).
+Here we use an experimental feature `tmgen` (well, not so experimental anymore!).
 The experimental feature have already been added to `terramate.tm.hcl`. <https://terramate.io/docs/cli/code-generation/tmgen#example>

-Run Generate
+Review the `main.tf.tmgen` file and generate the code.

 ```bash
 terramate generate